PSF : Introduction to R Package for Pattern Sequence Based Forecasting Algorithm: Introduction

 PSF stands for Pattern Sequence Forecasting algorithm.
 PSF is a successful forecasting technique based on the assumption that there exist pattern sequences in the target time series data.
 For the first time, it was proposed in \citet{martinez2008lbf}, and an improved version was discussed in \citet{martinez2011energy}.

-\citet{martinez2011energy} improved the label based forecasting (LBF) algorithm proposed in \citet{martinez2008lbf} to forecast the electricity price and compared it with earlier available forecasting algorithms like ANN \citep{catalao2007short}, ARIMA \citep{conejo2005day}, mixed models \citep{garcia2007mixed} and WNN \citep{lora2007electricity}.
+\citet{martinez2011energy} improved the label based forecasting (LBF) algorithm proposed in \citet{martinez2008lbf} to forecast the electricity price and compared it to other available forecasting algorithms such as ANN \citep{catalao2007short}, ARIMA \citep{conejo2005day}, mixed models \citep{garcia2007mixed} and WNN \citep{lora2007electricity}.
 These comparisons concluded that the PSF algorithm is able to outperform all these forecasting algorithms, at least in the electricity price/demand context.

 Many authors have proposed improvements for PSF.
-In particular, \citet{jin2014improved} proposed the limitations in PSF algorithm and suggested minute modification to minimize the computation delay.
+In particular, \citet{jin2014improved} highlighted the PSF algorithm limitations and suggested minute modification to minimize the computation delay.
 They suggested that, instead of using multiple indexes, a single index could make computation simpler and they used the Davies Bouldin index to obtain the optimum number of clusters.

-\citet{majidpour2014modified} compared PSF with kNN and ARIMA, and observed that PSF can be used for electric vehicle charging energy consumption.
-It also proposed few modifications in the existing PSF algorithm.
-In this modified PSF (MPSF), the output is a set such that it will be searched for at the centre of a window of sequence instead of at the end of a window, as in original PSF.
+\citet{majidpour2014modified} compared PSF to kNN and ARIMA, and observed that PSF can be used for electric vehicle charging energy consumption.
+It also proposed three modifications in the existing PSF algorithm.
+First, instead of taking average of all the matched template, it only uses the most recent matched template.
+Second, if no match was found in the training data (which is possible), MPSF outputs the cluster center of the largest cluster as output.
+Third, instead of finding the optimum number of clusters starting at two, it starts k from 10\% of the total number of samples to avoid degenerate clusters.

 \citet{shen2013ensemble} proposed an ensemble of PSF and five variants of the same algorithm, showing better joint performance when applied to electricity-related time series data.

 \citet{koprinska2013combining} attempted to propose a new algorithm for electricity demand forecast, which is a combination of PSF and Neural networks (NN) algorithms.
 The results concluded that PSF-NN is performing better than original PSF algorithm.